What is an array?

 // a == d true

-contains the same elements with the same order, a == d
+In the third comparison, a and d contain the same elements in the same order, so a == d is true.

 Array iteration

-To iterate over an array, we can use for
+To iterate over an array, we can use for loop.

 package main